David Stone, PhD

 It has been estimated that a 1% difference in receptor occupancy across the 4 - 5 microns length of a yeast cell in a pheromone gradient is sufficient to elicit robust orientation toward the pheromone source.
 We are interested in how such a shallow pheromone gradient is accurately interpreted by yeast cells to promote directional growth toward a mating partner.
 How do cells navigate using such subtle cues?
 Models of this and analogous processes invoke positive feedback loops that amplify small differences in receptor activation across the cell surface into a substantially steeper intracellular signaling gradient.
 Our data suggest that the pheromone responsive heterotrimeric G protein functions in a network of interacting positive feedback loops that establish and amplify receptor polarity, link the position of the receptor to the actin and microtubule cytoskeletons, and underlie the tracking of dynamic gradients.
 The goal of our ongoing investigation is to elucidate these mechanisms.

-- Blackwell, E., HJ Kim, and D. Stone.
+- Blackwell E, Kim HJ, Stone DE.
 2007.
 The pheromone-induced nuclear accumulation of the Fus3 MAPK in yeast depends on its phosphorylation state and on Dig1 and Dig2.
-BMC Cell Biol.
+BMC Molecular and Cell Biology.
 8, 1-15.
+Link

-- Metodiev, M. V., A. Timanova, and D. E. Stone.
+- Metodiev MV, Timanova A, Stone DE.
+2003.
 Differential phosphoproteome profiling by affinity capture and tandem MALDI mass spectrometry.
 Proteomics 4, 1433-1438.
+Link

-- Blackwell, E, Halatek IM, Kim HJ, Ellicott AT, Obukhov AA, Stone DE (2003) Effect of the pheromone-responsive G-alpha and phosphatase proteins of Saccharomyces cerevisiae on the subcellular localization of the Fus3 mitogen-activated protein kinase.
-Mol Cell Biol 23: 1135-50.
+- Blackwell, E, Halatek IM, Kim HJ, Ellicott AT, Obukhov AA, Stone DE.
+2003.
+Effect of the pheromone-responsive G-alpha and phosphatase proteins of Saccharomyces cerevisiae on the subcellular localization of the Fus3 mitogen-activated protein kinase.
+Molecular and Cellular Biology 23: 1135-50.
+Link